 - Look for the Security tab and select “No Security” in the “Security Field” drop-down menu.
 If it has a “Permissions” password, you will need it to change the settings and unsecure the file.

 - You can now save files with the new settings.

 You can also use Google Chrome to convert a secured PDF document into an unsecured one.
-Chrome has a built-in PDF reader which allows you to sign documents using the fill sign tools, but this reader requires you to have authority for accessing the file and printing it.
+Chrome has a built-in PDF reader, which allows you to sign documents using the fill sign tools, but this reader requires you to have authority to access the file and printing it.
 Here’s how to do it:

 - Right-click on the icon of the password protected files and choose “Google Chrome” from the “Open with” menu.

 - Use the “Document Open” password to access the file and open it.

 - Choose PDF under the “Save As” menu.

 - Select the location where you want to store your PDF document.